klaytn/klaytn-docs/docs/klaytn/design/storage/live-pruning.md

 # StateDB Live Pruning <a id="state-pruning"></a>

-StateDB Live Pruning is a technology created to solve the same problem as [State Migration](state-migration.md) (data in the state trie keeps accumulating).
+StateDB Live Pruning is a new technique to resolve the same problem as [State Migration](state-migration.md) (data in the state trie keeps accumulating).

-In StateDB, data is stored in a StateTrie structure.
-Every time a block changes state information, multiple nodes in the Trie also change, and newly created or moified data is stored.
-As the Klaytn network continues to grow, the amount of data is increasing significantly.
-We have solved this problem by continuously deleting past data through State Migration, thereby saving storage.
-However, there are disadvantages in that the entire Trie must be traversed and must be run manually.
-To compensate for this, StateDB Live Pruning technology was introduced.
+In StateDB, data is stored in a data structure known as StateTrie.
+When state data is altered in a block, multiple nodes within the Trie are modified, and the new or updated data is then stored.
+As the Klaytn network continues to expand, the volume of data corresondingly increases.
+This challenge has been mitigated through State Migration, which involves the continuous deletion of old data, thereby conserving storage spaces.
+Nonetheless, State Migration has its own drawbacks, as it requires traversing the entire Trie and must be triggered manually.
+To counteract these limitations, the StateDB Live Pruning technique was introduced.

-In order to efficiently delete past data without traversing the entire StateTrie, it is necessary to determine whether TrieNode is used based on a specific point (block) in time.
-However, in the existing StateTrie structure, one TrieNode can be included in multiple StateTries.
-Therefore, even if the state of a specific block changes at a specific point in time, some TrieNodes can be used redundantly and cannot be easily deleted.
-This is referred to as the hash duplication problem.
+To effectively eliminate historical data without having to traverse the entire StateTrie, it is imperative to ascertain whether a TrieNode is outdated or not at a specific time.
+In the original StateTrie structure, a single TrieNode could be part of multiple StateTries.
+Consequently, even if the state of a specific block is updated at a given point in time, some TrieNodes may be redundantly used and cannot be readily deleted.
+This issue is referred to as the hash duplication problem.

-StateDB Live Pruning resolves the internal hash duplication problem of State Trie by adding a unique 7-byte serial index after the 32-byte Hash, thus solving this challenge.
-This ensures that all nodes are unique and can safely delete StateTrie before a specific point in time.
+StateDB Live Pruning resolves this problem of State Trie by adding a unique 7-byte serial index after the 32-byte Hash, thus solving this challenge.
+This ensures that all nodes of any state trie are unique and can safely delete StateTrie before a specific block.

 ```
 Hash: Keccak256 - 32-byte Hash key